C0PEP0D/otto/README.md

 Infotaxis is far superior to all naive strategies, such as going to the more likely source location.
 Yet it is known to be suboptimal.

-### Space-aware infotaxis

-Space-aware infotaxis is variant of infotaxis which has been shown to beat infotaxis in most cases.

 ### Reinforcement learning